 When money is tight, it’s normal to focus on today, not ‘what ifs’.
 Here’s why life insurance should make the short list: it provides peace of mind if you can’t provide for your family.
 Term life insurance is probably cheaper than you think.
 Get a personalized quote, in minutes.

-Methodology: Sun Life commissioned this research, which surveyed 1,921 Canadian adults (18+) from April 1-14, 2026.
+Methodology: Sun Life commissioned this survey of 1,921 Canadian adults (18+), fielded from April 1-14, 2026.
+Respondents were recruited from a general population panel and completed the survey online.
 The sample was structured using quotas and weighting to align with Canadian census data.
 The overall results are accurate within ±2.2 percentage points at a 95% confidence level.
 Subgroup analyses have higher margins of error, ranging from ±3% to ±5% based on sample composition.